fabferri/about-k8s/aks-hands-on/k8s-vi-yaml/Readme.md

 [![7]][7]

-In vim, position the cursor at beginning of certificate abd press **SHIT+V** to enter in visual mode.
+In vim, position the cursor at beginning of certificate and press **SHIT+V** to enter in visual mode.
 Moving the arrow down to select all the digital certificate:

 [![8]][8]
 push the key **d**.